manuelalferez/flowinance/README.md

 We would be really happy if you decide to contribute.
 Please read our [`CONTRIBUTING.md`](https://github.com/manuelalferez/chatcus/blob/master/doc/CONTRIBUTING.md) guide before 😊

-## Documentation

-You can learn more from the project in the [wiki](https://github.com/manuelalferez/chatcus/wiki).

 ## Ask me 🤙

 You can always contact me via [Telegram](https://t.me/manuelalferez) if you want to talk more about the project 😊